How To Dropship On Shopify: Full Beginner Guide For 2026 - Build Your Store

 Step-by-Step Guide: Start Your Shopify Store Using BuildYourStore

-Still wondering how to dropship on Shopify?
 Alright, this is where it gets fun!
-If you thought you needed coding skills, design chops, or a full team to build a Shopify store, forget it (or go that route, but here we’ll show you a much faster one).
+If you thought you needed coding skills, design chops, or a full team to build a Shopify store, forget it (or go that route, but here I’ll show you a much faster one).

 1. Sign up for BuildYourStore

-Head to the official BuildYourStore site and create your account.
+Sign up for BuildYourStore by heading to the official site.
 You need just basic info to get started.
 You can choose a free plan or a premium plan with more features.

 2. Choose your niche

 Before creating your store, pick a niche.
-As we said above, focus on demand, competition, your interests, and current trends.
+As I said above, focus on demand, competition, your interests, and current trends.

 3. Pick your first visuals

-As a first step, BYS will offer six banner options so you can choose your look and feel.
-I selected the “Pets” niche, check out what it suggested!
-Once you choose your niche, BuildYourStore’s AI will generate a store from scratch based on your preferences.
+As a first step, BYS offers six banner options so you can choose your look and feel.
+To try it out, I selected the “Pets” niche.
+From there, BuildYourStore’s AI generates a store from scratch based on your preferences.

 4. Review your AI draft (optional but recommended)